ropensci/weatherOz/README.md

 Forecast data with up to 9 days ahead are available from the [MET Weather API Locationforecast endpoint](https://api.met.no/weatherapi/locationforecast/2.0/documentation) for any location in Australia.
-Agriculture bulletins, radar imagery, satellite imagery and seven-day forecasts are available from the Bureau of Meteorology (BOM) via an anonymous FTP server.
+Radar imagery, satellite imagery and seven-day forecasts are available from the Bureau of Meteorology (BOM) via an anonymous FTP server.

 Access to DPIRD API requires an API key.
 Apply for an API key by submitting the [DPIRD API registration